Highgate Cemtery, London

 Modern graveyard art on a tombstone of Patrick Caulfield, Highgate Cemetery, London, England

-Highgate Cemetery has been on many “Top Places to Visit” lists, and for a reason.
+Highgate Cemetery has been on many “Top Places to Visit” lists and for a reason.
 It is striking.
-Gothic Victorian tombs intertwined with Modern design, along with the ivy covered landscape and shadowy trees make for a perfect afternoon stroll.
+Gothic Victorian tombs intertwined with Modern design, along with the ivy-covered landscape and shadowy trees make for a perfect afternoon stroll.
 Founded in 1839, Highgate Cemetery is part of the “Magnificent Seven” cemeteries of London.

 Ivy covered tombstones at Highgate Cemetery in London.
 One of the cemeteries worth visiting while you are still alive!

 A couple of TIPS before you visit: 1) If you are using the Tube to get to the cemetery, do NOT get off at the Highgate station, unless you are into urban hiking.
 We didn’t know about the Archway station shortcut at the time.
 2) There are two sections of Highgate Cemetery.
-There is East Highgate Cemetery (£4 entrance fee for adults), open daily, and then there is West Highgate Cemetery, that is only accessible via guided tours (£12 fee for adults, includes admission to the East Cemetery).
+There is East Highgate Cemetery (£4 entrance fee for adults), open daily, and then there is West Highgate Cemetery, which is only accessible via guided tours (£12 fee for adults, includes admission to the East Cemetery).
 Check out their website, and book the tour in advance, if you can.

 Greyfriars Kirkyard, Edinburgh, UK